godwinpinto/gitlab-audit/README.md

 5. mvn package

 ## Known Limitations:
-Gitlab API fetches max of 100 records at a time, you can tune the concurrency for processing at in com.gp.gdd.config.BatchConfiguration.java search for "chunk"
+Gitlab API fetches max of 100 records at a time, you can tune the concurrency for processing in file com.gp.gdd.config.BatchConfiguration.java, search for "chunk"

 ## Reporting Usage:
 Coming soon